Soil (American band)

 Soil reunited with Ryan McCombs on a tour commemorating the tenth anniversary of their landmark album, Scars.
 The line-up is currently completed with fellow original members Tim King (bass) and Adam Zadel (guitar), who are the only two members to have stayed with the band from its inception until present.
 The band released their sixth studio album, Whole, in 2013.
 They released a greatest hits album titled Scream: The Essentials in 2017.
+An album of covers, Play It Forward, was released in 2022.
+It was followed by Restoration in 2023, a studio album of re-recorded Soil songs.

 History

 Beginnings and early releases (1997–2000)

 Soil was originally formed in 1997 by three of four members of death metal act Oppressor, joined by guitarist of another death metal act Broken Hope – as a side project to their other bands.
 Ryan McCombs was later recruited for vocal duties.

 The original line-up of the band was Ryan McCombs (vocals), Shaun Glass (Broken Hope), Tom Schofield, Tim King, and Adam Zadel (all three ex-Oppressor).
 The band got its name from the Entombed song "Rotten Soil" by opting to simply drop the "Rotten" part and stick with "Soil".